dalefugier/Rockfish/README.md

 -  ```RockfishStep``` - Stops the service.
 -  ```RockfishConfig``` - Configures service options.

 Note, to access the service remotely, you will need to open ```TCP Port 8000``` on any firewall software running on the system.
-And in order for the service to listen on ```TCP Port 8000```, Rhino will need to be launched "as Administrator."
+And in order for the service to listen on ```TCP Port 8000```, Rhino will need to be `Run as administrator`."

 **RockfishClient** - This project also builds a RhinoCommon plug-in, and it consumes the service provided by RockfishServer.
 The plug-in provides five simple commands: